 The Problem: Legacy Systems

-As part of the Application, Development, and Test Services (ADTS) group, our team constructed the majority of the automated testing and development, which enables the DevSecOps process within the MCBOSS environment.
-Our team built custom software factories, or integrated sets of tools and data, for the project.
-These factories can help automate development and deployment of updates to the environment after they are built.
+As part of the Application, Development, and Test Services (ADTS) group, our team helped build the automated testing and development within the software development pipeline, which enables DevSecOps processes within the MCBOSS environment.
+Our team built custom software factories (i.e., an integrated set of tools and data) for the project.
+These factories allow developers and DevOps teams to compile, build, and deploy their code reliably and efficiently to their production platforms.

 MCBOSS is now fully operational, with approved applications running on the platform.
 These include: